mia-platform/documentation/docs/development_suite/api-portal/api-documentations.md

 ![](img/esempio-get.png)

-POST request: how to "Add a new item to the ingredient collection"
+POST request: how to "Add a new item to the plates collection"

 If you want to test the POST end-point, you need to click the row that will open it up.
 Now you have the ability to test the API request by pushing **Try it** - if the APIs are protected, you need to authenticate yourself by filling the Secret in.
 Once the single API is selected, in this area you can see the structure of the API and the data that are exposed.